harikvpy/nginx_mothership/README.md

 4. Make the DNS entries for the new domain to point to the droplet IP.
 Wait a few minutes for the global DNS to be updated.

 5. Now we create a secure site our NGIX.
 Before you do this, verify that the domain entries made above do point to the new droplet IP.
-You can verify this by pinging the domain from your host computer (Not DO VPS as that would use the DO internal DNS servers which would've been updated the moment the entries were made in the DO control panel).
+You can verify this by pinging the domain from your host computer (Not the VPS as that would use the service provider's internal DNS servers which would've been updated the moment the entries were made in their DNS control panel).

    Once you have verified that the new domain works, run `./setup-ssl-site.sh` with the domain name as the argument.